Educators

 see also: Playlist Curator, Reviewer/Critic, Composer, Historian/Scholar/Researcher, Musician

-Mr Figaro writes
+Mr Figaro writes Who's afraid of classical music?

 “Your friendly guide to classical music on a Saturday morning without the fancy jargon or stuffy attitude.
 Discover amazing pieces, learn what makes them special, and find your way into a world of classical music that's been waiting for you all along—no tuxedo required.”